faicaiwawa/PromptVT/README.md

 # PromptVT
 This project is the implementation of paper PromptVT, including models and testing codes(the training code will be uploaded after organizing).

-:exclamation: Ubuntu is highly recommended, windows has some weird installation problems and model inference problems.
+:exclamation: Ubuntu is highly recommended, Windows has some weird installation problems and model inference problems.

 :exclamation: This is the CPU version, no CUDA or GPU required.